gmaslak/CYS-repository/README.md

 * [Maven](https://maven.apache.org/) - Dependency Management
 * [ROME](https://rometools.github.io/rome/) - Used to generate RSS Feeds

-CYS Repository has been built based on the Kenneth Reitz recommended sample
+This repository has been built based on the Kenneth Reitz recommended (structure) sample.

 ## Contributing